mosip/documentation/docs/Biometric-SDK.md

 Quality checker, checks the quality of input biometrics and returns quality score for the same.

 ### Use Cases
-* When a biometric  image is received by MOSIP in the registration client using a forced capture, this method is used to check the quality of the image.
+* When a biometric  image is received by MOSIP in the registration client using a forced capture, this method is used to check the quality of the image
 * Server side validation of quality of biometric images uses this method
 * When external biometric images are received to be put on record this method is used to determine the quality of the received biometric image

 ## Matcher
-Matcher captures a biometric record or a list of biometric records (based on single match or composite match), matches it against list of stored biometric records.
+Matcher, matches the captured biometric record or a list of biometric records (based on single match or composite match), matches it against list of stored biometric records.
 It then returns a matching score against each stored biometric record or a composite matching score for the list of input biometric records.

 ### Use Cases
 * Used for matching one or multiple modes of biometric received in an auth transaction with a list of biometrics record